hongxuchen/arbitrage-py/README.md

 ## other
 * display asset issue
-* exit error on Mac <-- maybe due to QT bug?
+* exit error on Mac <-- due to QT bug?
 * producer should have higher priority
+* specify requests time-out

 ## cases
 ----------